Silaspace/PiPad/README.md

         self.deleteNotes()
         self.addNotes()
 ```
-- To refresh the notes once one has been added or removed the current notes are all deleted and replaced with the new ones.
+- To refresh the notes once one has been added or removed, the current notes are all deleted and replaced with the new ones.
-- The user ias also notified when a file has been saved so as to make their experience as fluent as possible.
+- The user is also notified when a file has been saved so as to make their experience as fluent as possible.
-# The Keybaord
+# The Keyboard
-- The keybaord is an on-screen display so no external devices are needed to function the raspberry Pi.
+- The keyboard is an on-screen display so no external devices are needed to function the raspberry Pi.
 ```
         super().__init__()
         self.setSizeConstraint(QtWidgets.QLayout.SetNoConstraint)